TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

       Returns the value of the
       :attr:`~email.headerregistry.BaseHeader.max_count` attribute of the
-      specialized class used to represent the header with the given name.
+      specialized kundi used to represent the header with the given name.

    .. method:: header_source_parse(sourcelines)